fatso83/dotfiles/README.md

 ## Installation

 ### WARNING
 This repo and its configs includes _my settings_, which means that if you run the `./setup.sh` script, it will _overwrite_ your existing configuration files.
-This would for instance [include your Git settings](https://github.com/fatso83/dotfiles/blob/master/common-setup/gitconfig), which will screw up commit messages.
-This is probably not what you want, so be sure to fork it, backup your own home directory and check out the files before going full gung ho.
+I have taken steps to ensure that any _personal_ settings involving names are not re-used (was causing issues), so your Git committer info will be safe :)

 ## Steps
 ```